seunwase/DataArchive/README.md

 - Our Data set suits this purpose as its  structured and the availability of a common column (key) for joining the two tables.
 The data also has the numerical column for an aggregation to find the average country consumption between 2000 - 2020

 ## Steps followed for this project
-The following steps was followed in this project
+The following steps was followed in this projectabc
 - Creating a Github Respository

 - Creating three folders